2022 Case Statistics

-The commission office received over 458 complaints in 2015 concerning individuals and matters that did not come under the commission’s jurisdiction: federal judges, former judges for matters outside the commission’s jurisdiction, judges pro tem (temporary judges), workers’ compensation judges, other government officials and miscellaneous individuals.
+The commission office received 295 complaints in 2022 concerning individuals and matters that did not come under the commission’s jurisdiction: federal judges, former judges for matters outside the commission’s jurisdiction, judges pro tem (temporary judges), workers’ compensation judges, other government officials and miscellaneous individuals.
 Commission staff responded to each of these complaints and, when appropriate, made referrals.

 Case Statistics from Prior Years

 See the commission’s Annual Reports for statistics on cases in prior years.